dmccrthy/dmccrthy/README.md

 <br>

 <p>
 Hi.
-My name is Dan and I'm currently a student studying computer science.
-I like to work on different side projects in my freetime which I often upload here on github.
-I've listed some of my main interests below, and you can view my porfolio website <a href="https://www.dmccarthy.org">here</a>.
+My name is Dan and I'm a software developer from New Hampshire.
+My main interests are in software development, and cybersecurity, though I also have a lot of experience in IT.
+I'm pretty active here on github working on various side projects which you can find under my repositories.
+If you want to get in touch, you can find my contacts on my website <a href="https://dan.sbs">here</a>.
 </p>

 <br />